nukebloodaxe/libsgd/README.md

 ## Welcome to LibSGD

 Following Mark Sibly's death, this is a forked repository containing minor fixes to get compilation working.
 Please compile from the development branch, as Dawn is currently broken in the main branch.
+Please also note the extra sections added to this repository, such as the project [basically what needs to be done], discussions [please start here], and wiki areas.
+[The Wiki is very empty right now]

 LibSGD is a simple game development library that provides a high-level, easy-to-use 'scene graph' style API for writing games and apps.